 Over the last few years, the name of the game for Google has been simplification and consolidation.
-Google is taking this to the next level with the Performance Max campaign, which combines Search, Display, YouTube and Discovery to generate site traffic and boost sales.
-This will allow advertisers to add headlines, descriptions, images and videos and Google Ads will take all of these to drive conversions.
+Google is taking this to the next level with the Performance Max campaign, which combines Search, Display, YouTube, and Discovery to generate site traffic and boost sales.
+This will allow advertisers to add headlines, descriptions, images, and videos and Google Ads will take all of these to drive conversions.
 The setup will look familiar to those who use App Campaigns (UAC), which already combine these campaign types to drive app installs and purchases.
 While this simplifies campaign management, this comes with the same downside of visibility into search terms, placements, and audiences.

 Are you a small business?
-Well this change could help you.
+Well, this change could help you.
 Google has removed the $50,000 total lifetime spend requirement for the Customer Match feature.
 This will allow businesses of any size to remarket to customers using first-party data.
 This is especially important as we move away from third-party cookies.

-Google is launching an updated version of their in-platform Google Ads’ Insights page.
+Google is launching an updated version of its in-platform Google Ads’ Insights page.
 This new and improved page will include 3 new types of insights: demand forecasts, consumer interest themes, and audience insights.
 This tool could provide more insight to your customers and help predict future performance.

 With Google rolling out all of these exciting new features and products, it’s easy to miss something that may be beneficial to the growth of your business.
 Please reach out to us here at Direct Agents (Marketing@directagents.com) if you have any questions on how to get started with Google marketing for your brand.

 – Timothy Bachman, Senior Analyst, Paid Media and Technology

 – Andrea Duffy-Cabana, Senior Search Analyst